 6) Once you find the faulty service, click the Open Services button and go to the Service window.

-7) We’re using Windows Update service as an example.
+7) We’re using the Windows Update service as an example.
 Right-click Windows Update and click Properties.

 8) Change the Startup Type to Disable, then click OK and restart your computer.